-With a few simple ingredients, these banana oat pancakes come together to make a delicious and fluffy round pancake that’s perfect to serve for brunch, weekend mornings, and even made ahead for an easy weekend breakfast meal prep.
+With a few simple ingredients, these banana oat pancakes come together to make a yummy, fluffy pancake that is perfect for brunch and weekend mornings.

-- Eggs – you’ll need 2 whole eggs.
-Learn more about choosing quality eggs here
+- Eggs – you’ll need 2 whole large eggs.
+Be sure to choose high quality eggs.

-- Banana – you’ll need 1 large or 2-3 small to medium bananas; for the best sweet flavor and easy mashing, use ripe bananas that have darker spots on the peel
+- Banana – you’ll need 1 large or 2-3 small to medium bananas; for the best sweet flavor and easy mashing, use ripe bananas with darker spots on the peel

 - Avocado oil – can substitute melted butter or coconut oil

-- White vinegar – this helps the gluten-free pancake get a little more height and bake to golden perfection
+- White vinegar – adds fluffiness to the gluten-free pancake and helps it cook to golden perfection

-- Oats – pulse old-fashioned rolled oats in a blender or food processor to make oat flour (it should look like a coarse flour with some larger oat pieces still in it for a thicker texture pancake).
-Alternatively, you can use quick-cooking oats – still pulse them in the blender, but for less time
+- Oats – pulse old-fashioned rolled oats in a blender (like a Vitamix) or food processor to make oat flour.
+It should look like coarse flour with some larger oat pieces still in it for a thicker-texture pancake.
+Quick-cooking oats, steel-cut oats, or gluten-free oats may be used as an alternative — still pulse them in the blender, but for less time.

 - Gluten-free flour blend – we recommend using Bob’s Red Mill One-to-One Gluten-Free Baking Flour or King Arthur Measure-for-Measure Gluten-Free Flour.
-You can also use an equal amount of unbleached all-purpose flour if you don’t need or want pancakes that are gluten free
+If you’re ok with gluten, you can use unbleached, all-purpose flour.

 - Baking powder